ragulpr/pick/docs/content/configuration/storage/_index.md

 ```

 #### S3
-S3 storage uses the AWS S3 to store the Pick safe.
+S3 storage stores the Pick safe in an AWS S3 bucket.

 > NOTE: An Internet is required for this backend